Area-53-Robotics/53E-Notebook-Over-Under-2023-2024/appendix.typ

   == 1.
 Brief Description of the Novel Aspect of the Team's Design being Submitted:

-  Throughout our design process our team uses a large amount of data visualization in order to understand relevant information faster, and present it to the reader in a more appealing format.

-  We've made multiple tools to help us with this.
-Our first tool was the Loginator, a bridge between the V5 brain and the existing data visualization tool Grafana.
-Developing this tool required in depth knowledge of how the brain emits and encodes data.

-  The second tool works with .csv files exported by Grafana, and graphs them directly into the notebook.
-This is only possible due to the flexibility of our notebooking solution, Typst.
-It has revolutionised how we add graphs to our notebook, making the whole process much easier and more streamlined.
+  The innovative part of our design process is our approach to data visualization.
+  Early in the season we identified the important of data visualization, and were using it to get a better understanding of the whole picture, rather than just a snapshot in time.

+  We quickly discovered that the existing solutions for VEX were lacking, and that we wanted to create our own.
+We've created a tool called the Loginator which acts as a bridge between the V5 brain and the existing data visualization frontend Grafana, over Bluetooth.
+We are one of the first teams in the world to use the brain's Bluetooth capability to do something other than upload programs to the brain.

+  Implementing this required in depth knowledge of the Bluetooth protocol, as well as the serial protocol PROS uses to encode information leaving the brain.
+We've released our implementation to GitHub, so that any team can benefit from our work.

+  As we continue to use we've used this tool we've been able to integrate it into other parts of our workflow, like our notebook.
+Many of the later entries in this notebook use data gathered by the Loginator.
+Overall this tool has been extremely useful, and we're very happy with it.

   #v(2em)